Frequently asked questions

 How do I know if my credits are transferable?

-Review the general guidelines for transferable credit or look up the courses you have completed in the University of Washington's online course equivalency database.
+Review the general guidelines for transferable credit or look up the courses you have completed in the UW Tacoma Course Equivalency Guide.
 You may also make an appointment with an admissions advisor to review your transcripts by calling 253-692-4742.

 If you have also attended a college, university or post-secondary school outside of the U.S. we will need official transcripts from that school, along with a translation if the transcript is not in English, and a course-by-course evaluation from AACRAO or a NACES approved educational credentialing service such as WES or FIS.

 I last attended college 10 years ago.
 Are my credits still transferable?

 In most cases, the answer is yes.
 There are no time limitations on most credits used to satisfy admission requirements.
 Some prerequisite classes (usually in math or science) must have been completed within the last five years.
 Of course, if you haven’t taken math for 20 years, you may want to enroll in a basic math course to refresh your skills.
 An admissions advisor can help you evaluate your existing college credits.

 My previous college used a semester system.
 How do I convert my semester credits to quarter credits?